AdaDiff: Adaptive Step Selection for Fast Diffusion Models: Experiments

 \subsection{Discussion}

-\textbf{Reward function.} Our reward function is designed to generate images of comparable quality to the baseline while utilizing fewer computational resources. \cref{tab:reward function} illustrates a comparison of different reward function designs from three main perspectives: 1) utilizing only step savings as a reward; 2) integrating step savings with various image quality metrics; 3) employing different criteria for assessing high-quality images.
-When the reward function is solely based on step savings, it becomes relatively opaque in terms of image quality, posing challenges in selecting higher-quality images.
-The introduction of image quality metrics such as CLIP score, NIQE score, and IQS score into the reward function results in varying effectiveness of the step selection strategy.
-IQS score, which considers both perceptual fidelity and text-image alignment, notably enhances the strategy's effectiveness.
-However, when focusing solely on text-image alignment (CLIP score) or perceptual fidelity (NIQE score), despite achieving a lower average step count, there is a more pronounced decrease in image quality.
-In addition, we compare the impact of employing different methods to determine high-quality images on the step selection strategy.
-The relative approach ranks results generated by the different numbers of steps according to IQS, considering the top-$k$ as high quality.
-In contrast, the absolute approach defines high quality when the IQS value exceeds a manually set threshold (\eg,0).
-The findings in \cref{tab:reward function} indicate that the relative approach learns a more efficient step selection policy.
+\textbf{Reward function.} The core idea of the reward function is to generate images via fewer steps while maintaining quality.
+Table \ref{tab: reward function} showcases various designs of the reward function: \begin{itemize} \item \emph{Focus only on step savings}: The step selection strategy tends to use fewer steps but ignores quality degradation. \item \emph{Integrating step savings with various image quality metrics}: Incorporating image quality metrics such as CLIP, NIQE, and IQS scores into the reward function enhances the step selection strategy's sensitivity to image quality in varying degrees.
+IQS score considers both perceptual fidelity and text-image alignment, significantly improving the strategy's effectiveness.
+In contrast, focusing solely on text-image alignment (CLIP score) or perceptual fidelity (NIQE score) may lead to quality decline due to the incomplete assessment perspective. \item \emph{Different criteria for determining whether an image is high quality}: The relative approach ranks images generated by different steps using IQS scores and defines the top-$k$ images as high quality.
+In contrast, the absolute approach defines images as high quality if their IQS score exceeds a manually set threshold~(\eg 0).
+The findings in Table \ref{tab: reward function} indicate that the relative approach learns a more efficient step policy. \end{itemize}

-\textbf{Different trade-offs between speed and quality.} As mentioned earlier, the parameter top-$k$ is employed to determine whether an image is of high quality.
-In cases of low quality, a penalty of $\gamma$ is applied to the strategy.
-Consequently, the choice of $k$ controls the trade-off between speed and quality.
-Here, we present the image quality of AdaDiff at different number of steps. \cref{fig:topk-weight} illustrates that when $k$ is smaller, imposing stricter requirements for high-quality images leads to an increase in the average IQS, accompanied by a rise in the average number of steps.

-It is worth noting that AdaDiff outperforms the random policy in terms of image quality by 15.5\% to 17.2\%, with close average number of steps.
-Meanwhile, when achieving similar image quality, AdaDiff demonstrates savings of 21.9\% and 29.5\% in the average number of steps.
-Additionally, the trade-off between speed and quality can be further influenced by the image reward weight $\lambda$ in the reward function.
-A larger $\lambda$ tends to result in the generation of higher-quality images, leading to a higher average image quality along with an increase in the average number of steps.
-Compared to the random policy, with a similar number of steps, AdaDiff outperforms in terms of image quality by 16.4\% to 18.1\%, while achieving similar image quality results in terms of average step savings by 25.7\%.